feelpp/feelpp-book/GettingStarted/prerequisites/doxygen.md

      */
 ```

-We can configure our cmake system to enable Doxygen to automatically generate an API documentation when we run ```make```.
+We can configure our cmake system to enable Doxygen to automatically generate an API documentation when we run ```make```   commands.
-To generate a documentation for our simple [dummy mini project](https://github.com/wkyoshe/stageM1/tree/master/src),we have to add to our CMakeLists.txt the following:
+To generate a documentation for our simple simple project using doxygen, add to our CMakeLists.txt the following:

 ```sh
 # add a target to generate API documentation with Doxygen